ChrisYoxall/go.learning/readme.md

     - Effective Go (see note near top about being outdated): https://go.dev/doc/effective_go

-To run: Doing 'go run main.go' (or replace 'main.go' with '.') executes the program.

-A go file using the reserved name 'main' is requied to generate an executable.
-The 'main.go' file needs a function called 'main'.

-To build: Doing 'go build main.go' will generate an executable.

 Packages:
-    - collections of source files in the same directory that are compiled together.
+    - collections of source files in the same directory that are compiled together
+    - each go file declares which package it is part of
+    - a program can be made up of multiple packages
+    - to use code in a package include it via the import keyword
     - standard library packages installed with go are at https://pkg.go.dev/std

 Dependencies:
     - are tracked through the projects module file called go.mod.